 Lower Eyelid Surgery is performed in one of the two ways:

 Subciliary approach: An incision is made just below the eyelashes and is used to treat both excess skin as well as bulges from the fat pads under the eyelids.

 Transconjunctival Approach: With this technique, the incision is made on the inner side of the eyelid.
 This allows excess fat to be removed without external incisions resulting in less bruising.
 This is an ideal option if minimal skin removal is necessary.
 Removal of fat is judged very meticulously to avoid the hollow appearance that can sometimes be seen after eyelid surgery.

 Some patients have a combination of bulging lower eyelid fat and a deep hollow along the rim of the eye socket, known as a tear trough.
 In these individuals, instead of removing excess fat from the bulging area, this tissue can be repositioned into the tear trough to add volume to this area and significantly lessen the appearance of the tear trough.
 Although blepharoplasty is very effective in rejuvenating the eye, there are some limitations which our surgeon can address as well.
 Blepharoplasty is not effective in reducing crows feet, which is typically treated using Botox.
-Though wrinkles are greatly reduced with eyelid surgery, some of the fine lines are not able to be removed completely.
+Although eyelid surgery can greatly reduce wrinkles, some of the fine lines are not able to be removed completely.
 However, they can be improved.
 Finally, for those with a heavy brow, a forehead lift may be done in combination with upper eyelid surgery to achieve the best result.

 Patients can expect some mild discomfort and swelling in the areas around the eyes after surgery.
 Makeup can be worn after sutures are removed in about 1 week.
 Light activities can usually be resumed the day after surgery, and normal activities, including light exercise, can be resumed one week after surgery.